wp-plugins/wp-e-commerce-dynamic-gallery/readme.txt

 = 1.0.3 - 2012/09/10 =
 * Fixed: Gold Cart Plugin conflict that prevented the Gallery from showing on single products pages when Dynamic gallery plugin is installed.
-* Fixed: Gold Cart plugin compatability.
+* Fixed: Gold Cart plugin compatibility.
 When WP e-Commerce Dymanic Gallery is installed first and Gold Cart Plugin is installed or activated after it was causing the fatal error 'Cannot redeclare gold_shpcrt_display_gallery()' .
 * Feature: Added Lite version 100% 'Gold cart' plugin compatibility.

 = 1.0.2 - 2012/09/05 =